Fastpacking Gear List Super Ultralight 2026

 When it comes to sunglasses, we highly recommend photochromic shield lenses, and specially the Tifosi Rail.
 The adaptive light filtration mechanism darkens in bright light and clears in low light, allowing you maintain great visibility while keeping your eyes protected from wind, dust, debris, and UV all day long.
 Photochromic lenses are normally quite expensive, but Tifosi’s are shockingly affordable.
 We specifically love the Rail because of the fully rimless frames that maximize peripheral vision and comfortably adapt to the shape of your head.

-Chicken Tramper Ultralight Gear Standard Ultralight Wallet, Sealed
+Chicken Tramper Ultralight Gear Standard Ultralight Wallet

 0.3 oz | $20